velocitatem/DAPPER/classification/training/README.md

 - `hog_config.yaml`: Configuration for the HOG classifier
 - `cnn_config.yaml`: Configuration for the CNN classifier
 - `resnet_config.yaml`: Configuration for the ResNet classifier
+- `eaml_config.yaml`: Configuration for the EAML classifier
+- `lsnet_config.yaml`: Configuration for the LSNet classifier

 ### Example Configuration Files